-What's behind Belarus latest troops movements along the border with Ukraine?
+What's behind Belarus' latest troops movements along the border with Ukraine?

 The latter act bans the US Treasury Department from conducting any transactions that involve Special Drawing Rights (SDR) held by either Belarus or Russia.

 The SDR is an international reserve asset introduced by the IMF in 1969 to supplement the member countries’ reserve assets.
-The SDRs can be exchanged for either USD, the euro, Chinese renminbi, Japanse yen or the British pound sterling.
+The SDRs can be exchanged for either dollars, euros, Chinese renminbi, Japanese yen or British pounds.

-Belarus currently holds $1.4bn worth of SDR, since last year, the IMF decided to allocate $1bn worth of SDR to Belarus as part of a general allocation of $650bn to its member countries to support economic recovery from the Covid pandemic.
+Belarus currently holds $1.4bn worth of SDRs.
+Since last year, the IMF decided to allocate $1bn worth of SDRs to Belarus as part of a general allocation of $650bn to its member countries to support economic recovery from the coronavirus (COVID-19) pandemic.

-Since the EU announced in November last year that Belarus will not be able to exchange its SDRs for Euros, Belarus’ manoeuvrability with its SDRs has now become even more constrained since the introduction of its SDR Exchange Prohibition Act.
+Since the EU announced in November last year that Belarus will not be able to exchange its SDRs for euros, Belarus’ manoeuvrability with its SDRs has now become even more constrained since the introduction of the US SDR Exchange Prohibition Act.

-With the current sanctions and most likely more future sanctions incoming, Belarus’ financial stability is set for unprecedented difficulties for the coming years.
+With the current sanctions and most likely more future sanctions looming, Belarus’ financial stability is set for unprecedented difficulties in the years ahead.

-Starting a full scale war with Ukraine would therefore definitely not be in Lukashenko’s interests since neither Belarus’ economy nor its population wants it.
+Starting a full-scale war with Ukraine would therefore definitely not be in Lukashenko’s interests, since neither Belarus’ economy nor its population want it.
 Then again, Lukashenko is known to have taken rash decisions detrimental to the country’s economy and population to ensure his political survival many times before.